Durkees Run Interceptor & Earl Ave. Reconstruction Project

 Durkees Run Interceptor & Earl Ave.
 Reconstruction Phase 2A

-The City of Lafayette invested $9,384,000 in Phase 2A of the Durkees Run Interceptor & Earl Ave.
-Reconstruction project.
-Bowen began work in January of 2013 and anticipates having Phase 2A completed by November 2013.
-Phase 2A is the second phase of the overall project that consists of separating the lines running from State Street, through Jefferson High School property, under 18th Street, and ending with two stormwater detention ponds behind Durgan School that outlet to Durkees Run.
+Phase 2A is the second phase of the overall project that consisted of separating the lines running from State Street, through Jefferson High School property, under 18th Street, and ended with two stormwater detention ponds behind Durgan School that outlet to Durkees Run.

-The area behind the Durgan Elementary School was purchased in order to construct storm water detention and water quality treatment ponds.
-Storm water runoff from about 1,000 acres of the City will be directed to the ponds for storage, treatment and release to the Durkees Run channel.
+The area behind the Durgan Elementary School was purchased in order to construct stormwater detention and water quality treatment ponds.
+Upon final project completion, stormwater runoff from approximately 1,000 acres of the City will be directed to the ponds for storage, treatment and release to the Durkees Run channel.
 Existing conditions prior to the implementation of the project allowed for this runoff to be combined with sewage from the City’s sanitary sewer system.
 During large events this combined sewage would be released directly to Durkees Run.

-In order to separate storm water from sewage in the almost 1,000-acre drainage area that contributes to the stormwater detention ponds being constructed as a part of Phase 2A, new sewers must be extended north along Earl Avenue.
-Phase 2B is to include all work associated with the separation of sewers from Main Street to Kossuth, including water main relocations and corresponding roadway reconstruction and trail improvements.
+In order to separate storm water from sewage in the almost 1,000-acre drainage area that contributes to the stormwater detention ponds being constructed as a part of Phase 2A, new sewers were extended north along Earl Avenue.
+Phase 2B included all work associated with the separation of sewers from Main Street to Kossuth, including water main relocations and corresponding roadway reconstruction and trail improvements.

 Durkees Run Interceptor & Earl Ave.
-Reconstruction Phase 2C – Projected 2014
+Reconstruction Phase 2C – Projected Completion 2015

-Phase 2C of the project will connect Phase 2A at State Street to Phase 2B at the intersection of Main Street and Earl Avenue with large diameter storm sewers.
-The completion of Phase 2C will allow for only stormwater to be discharged to the Stormwater Park, stormwater detention ponds west of 18th Street, and ultimately Durkees Run.
+When Phase 2C of the project is completed it will connect Phase 2A at State Street to Phase 2B at the intersection of Main Street and Earl Avenue with large diameter storm sewers.
+The completion of Phase 2C will allow for only stormwater to be discharged to the stormwater detention ponds west of 18th Street and ultimately Durkees Run.
 Phase 2C will also include trail, new signals, pavement markings, signage, lighting, and road reconstruction.

 The City’s original Long Term Control Plan (LTCP), only identified 100 acres for sewer separation and included plans for a project to install a new interceptor sewer along the length of the Durkees Run stream.
 The required route for this new interceptor sewer would require tree removal, stream crossings, road crossings and installation through residential areas and the Lafayette Country Club Golf Course.
 Based upon additional engineering and evaluation performed after the LTCP was completed, the City was able to increase the original 100-acre separation area to a 1,000-acres area, which eliminated the need for a second interceptor.
 However, the existing Durkees Run Interceptor sewer is nearing the end of its useful life and in dire need of rehabilitation.
 The rehabilitation project will include lining the existing sewer and manhole rehabilitation.
 The rehabilitation work is significantly less invasive than that of installing a new line and reduces the disturbed area, tree removal, and environmental issues associated with a new sewer installation.
 The project will be very similar to the Elliott Ditch Sewer Rehabilitation project that was completed in 2008.